- 2020 Motorcycle Tours

 - European Tours

-On this 16 day tour you’ll discover the Carpathian Mountains, historical monuments and cities and lush green forests over mountain passes as well as the Transalpina and Transfagarsen Passes to name but a few
+On this Romania Guided Motorcycle Tour you’ll discover the Carpathian Mountains, historical monuments and cities and lush green forests over mountain passes as well as the Transalpina and Transfagarsen Passes to name but a few

-Our exclusive Fully Escorted/Guided Romania Motorcycle Tour includes the Carpathian Mountains, an area that runs around perimeter of the country and offers impressive scenic landscapes, which are popular with riders, drivers and for trekking, climbing and bathing in natural thermal spas
+Our exclusive Guided Romania Motorcycle Tour includes the Carpathian Mountains, an area that runs around perimeter of the country and offers impressive scenic landscapes, which are popular with riders, drivers and for trekking, climbing and bathing in natural thermal spas

 Ride the Transfagarasen Highway, visit the numerous castles and caves along the way and ride around the Carpathian Mountains on this feature filled adventure motorcycle tour of Romania.
 Riding through Germany and Austria, Croatia and Slovenia then onto Serbia we arrive in Romania and begin touring the vast mountain landscapes and soak up the constant and ever changing scenic routes.
 A great tour for seasoned riders and pillions and ideal for those seeking a proper motorcycle touring adventure.
 This is not a “Coach Tour on Two Wheels Style Tour”